peterzieba/5Vpld/README.md

 * PALASM: Introduced by Monolithic Memories, Inc. (MMI) in the 1980's
   * A modern version of this is called <a href="https://github.com/daveho/GALasm">GALASM</a> which is a continuation of something called GALer.
 This might be worth considering if you are happy with just PLDs.

-## Atmel Prochip (Not Free, Verilog/VHDL support)
+## Atmel Prochip (Not Free, Verilog/VHDL support for ATF150x)
 ![PDF: Example Verilog Design flows with using ProChip 5.0.1](vendor-docs/CPLD_Mentor_Verilog_tutorial[1].pdf)<br />
 Atmel Prochip is not free, however, you can <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ProChip5.0.1.zip">download it from here</a>, and may be able to <a href="https://www.microchip.com/prochiplicensing/#/">request a trial license from Microchip</a>.
 This workflow supports Verilog/VHDL, which is great if one wants to move away from CUPL entirely and can afford to purchase a license.

-This packages is worth downloading regardless because there are newer fitters for the ATF150x devices that can be extracted from this installation, and these fitters are required in every other approach mentioned here.
+Prochip should be downloaded regardless because there are newer fitters for the ATF150x devices that can be extracted from this installation, and these fitters are required in every other approach mentioned here.
 The newer versions of the fitters should mention version 1918 (3-21-07) when invoked from a command line.
-(The fitters that come with WinCUPL are old and should be replaced with the ones from this package.
+(The fitters that come with WinCUPL are old and should be replaced with the ones from this package).

 ## Quartus (Free, Verilog, VHDL, Schematic Capture).
 Indirect support for ATF150x.
 * It turns out that the Altera (Now Intel) <a href="https://www.intel.com/content/www/us/en/software-kit/711791/intel-quartus-ii-web-edition-design-software-version-13-0sp1-for-windows.html?">Quartus 13.0sp1</a> can be used to produce a .POF file targeting various CPLD chips made by Altera in the MAX EPM3K/EPM7K series, which can be converted to target an ATF150x device.
 * The resulting .POF file can be converted using a utility called <a href="http://ww1.microchip.com/downloads/archive/pof2jed.zip">POF2JED</a> from Atmel (Now Microchip).
 This is further detailed in <a href="http://ww1.microchip.com/downloads/en/AppNotes/DOC0916.PDF">this application note.